LukasHeinzl/LukasHeinzl/README.md

 - Shell-scripting (Linux and Windows)
 - Processing
 - SmallBasic

+Not programming languages but I still know them:
+- HTML
+- CSS
+- SQL
 - Scratch
 - Lego Mindstorms (NXT & EV3)

-Not programming languages but I still know them: HTML, CSS, SQL.

 ### OLD disclaimer
 Repositories that are marked as OLD are old projects that I uploaded more recently to GitHub.